MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 The Toshiba accounting scandal refers to an incident where profit manipulation exceeding 150 billion yen was carried out over a long period from the fiscal year 2008 to the fiscal year 2014 (April to December).

-Toshiba fell into its largest ever deficit due to the financial crisis caused by the Lehman Shock in 2008.
-Furthermore, one of its main businesses at the time, the nuclear power plant business, ran aground due to the Great East Japan Earthquake in March 2011.
+Toshiba encountered its most significant financial setback due to the global economic downturn triggered by the Lehman Shock in 2008.
+Additionally, the company’s primary business at the time, the nuclear power plant industry, encountered significant challenges due to the Great East Japan Earthquake in March 2011.

-As a result, the management top, calling it a ‘challenge’, demanded the achievement of difficult profit targets from the field, leading to the recording of apparent profits through fraudulent accounting.
+Consequently, the management team, characterizing it as a “challenge,” demanded the achievement of challenging profit targets from the field, resulting in the recording of apparent profits through fraudulent accounting.

 However, an internal report submitted to the Securities and Exchange Surveillance Commission in February 2015 triggered the discovery of Toshiba’s fraudulent accounting.